JohannesLorenz/lmms-wiki/Packaging-Ubuntu-PPA.md

-Israel's Cheat Sheet

-**Note:** This is a BZR packaging cheatsheet from a community member.
+> **Note:** This is a BZR packaging cheatsheet from a community member.
 This wiki (and all wikis in general) are maintained by community members.
 If find this article useful and can improve upon it, please do!

+---

+### Israel's Cheat Sheet

 ```bash
 WARNING: THIS IS NOT A SCRIPT, THIS IS A CHEAT-SHEET